tortymctortface/BoneData--ML-with-SVMs/PyTorch/CNN/README.md

 ## Running main.py

-Running the main.py file will train the model on the entire training set ( totalt of 300000 samples from `train-io.txt`).
+- Running the main.py file will train the model on the entire training set ( totalt of 300000 samples from `train-io.txt`).
-It will then attempt to predict the labels for the samples in `test-in.txt` and will output the results to file called `test.out.txt`, with each label on its own line.
+- It will then attempt to predict the labels for the samples in `test-in.txt` and will output the results to file called `test.out.txt`, with each label on its own line.
+- For the purpose of this assignment I have biased the classifier to an output of 1 by setting the _limit_ to 0.4444.
-The trained model will also be saved to a file named `my_model.pth.tar`once you are on the 120th epoch.
+- The trained model will also be saved to a file named `my_model.pth.tar`once you are on the 120th epoch.
 To load this see `test-loaded.py`

 ## Running test-loaded.py

-Running `test-loader.py` will load the trained model in the file named `my_model.pth.tar`.
+- Running `test-loader.py` will load the trained model in the file named `my_model.pth.tar`.
 I have saved a model trained on 300000 labeled samples, with 120 epochs and a learning rate of 0.0001.
 This is in the `Data` folder but will be overwritten when you run the `main.py`locally.
 You can choose the number of samples from the `test-in.txt` you wish to predict for using the _size_test_ parameter

 ## Issues